Richard-Kirby/piscale2/README.md

 I therefore upgraded numpy = "pip3 install -U numpy" and "sudo apt-get install libatlas-base-dev" to resolve that problem.
 Troubleshooting information was available, here: https://numpy.org/doc/stable/user/troubleshooting-importerror.htm

 piscale service enables running piscale as a service via systemd.
 It will need to be modified to use your own username and loaded as per other services.

+Piscale makes use of 'Onboard' onscreen keyboard as it is intended to be used on a touchscreen.